 - Fellow (American Physical Society, 2012)

-- In the paper submitted to PRL we predicted the existence of electromagnetic modes with highly unusual properties in a special class of topological materials: Weyl semimetals
+- In recent papers published in PRL and PRB we predicted the existence of bulk and surface electromagnetic modes with highly unusual properties in a special class of topological materials: Weyl semimetals

 - In the paper published in Nature, in collaboration with Federico Capasso group at Harvard and Benedikt Schwarz group at TU-Vienna we demonstrated a new generation mechanism of the mid-infrared frequency combs in semiconductor lasers

 - In collaboration with researchers in Russia we showed strong optical nonlinearity of graphene resulting from Landau-Zener tunneling of electrons in ultrastrong terahertz fields

 - In collaboration with Leon Shterengas group at Stony Brook we demonstrated the first passively mode-locked GaSb mid-infrared semiconductor laser